dsavransky/grading/documentation/setup.rst

 .. note::

     The ``latex2html`` option requires the pandoc executable to be installed and in the system PATH.
-For detailed pandoc installation instructions see here: https://pandoc.org/installing.html
+For detailed pandoc installation instructions see here: https://pandoc.org/installing.html.
+Additional functionality is available when pandoc-crossref is installed (see: https://github.com/lierdakil/pandoc-crossref).

 From GitHub
 ^^^^^^^^^^^^^^^^^